chirs241097/lightsd/README.md

 control the backlight of the screen and keyboard.
 It also creates a fifo so that you can adjust relative brightness of the lcd.

+It only supports sensors using the industrial I/O bus.
+It has a generic class for working with most types of iio devices though.

 The project also demostrates how damn stupid a C++ program could look like.

+Hopefully it does not yet hog the CPU.

 # Warning
 WIP.
 Does not yet do any kind of input sanitation.
 May segmentation fault at any time.
 The author uses Gentoo. _Very_ shitty code.

-AS A DAEMON, IT ONLY RUNS AS ROOT!
+As this daemon manipulates sysfs, IT ONLY RUNS AS ROOT!

 # Building
 Building _requires_ C++17.
 Just `mkdir build && cd build && cmake .. && make`.